-- A root-based slurry, (arrowroot, tapioca, potato), will thicken at a lower temperature--so add the slurry to warm soup near the end of the cooking time if you want to thicken the soup; if not, bring the heat up and add the root-based slurry.
+- A root-based slurry, (arrowroot, tapioca, potato), will thicken at a lower temperature--so add the slurry to warm soup near the end of the cooking time if you want to thicken the soup

 - Note: Arrowroot is not recommended to use with dairy-based soup; it tends to clump and cling, producing an unappetizing soup.

-- If you make a slurry using a cereal-based starch (corn, wheat or flour), add the slurry when the soup is at a higher temperature to thicken the soup ( cereal-based starches thicken at higher temperatures.)
+- If you make a slurry using a cereal-based starch (cornstarch), add the slurry when the soup is at a higher temperature to thicken the soup ( cereal-based starches thicken at higher temperatures.)

 - If you make a slurry using flour, add the slurry when the soup is at a lower temperature to thicken the soup.